 - 1. Respiration is a process which takes place 24 hours a day.
-The end products of respiration in plants are CO2 and H2O which are released day and night but as plants prepare their food only during day time in the presence of sunlight, they utilize the released CO2 during day time in food preparation.
-Therefore, it is advisable not to sleep under the tree at night as the CO2 released at night is not utilized by the plant for photosynthesis and is harmful for the human body. - 2.
+The end products of respiration in plants are CO_2 and H_2O which are released day and night but as plants prepare their food only during day time in the presence of sunlight, they utilize the released CO_2 during day time in food preparation.
+During day time plants also release large amount of oxygen as a byproduct of photosynthesis.
+Therefore, it is advisable not to sleep under the tree at night as the CO_2 released at night is not utilized by the plant for photosynthesis and is harmful for the human body. - 2.
 Photosynthesis takes place in daytime.
-In this process, plants take in CO2 and give out O2.
+In this process, plants take in CO_2 and give out O_2 .
 However, at night, photosynthesis does not occur.
-Therefore, no release of O2 takes place.
-Respiration is a continuous process in which plants take in O2 and give out CO2.
-Hence, there is a continuous release of CO2 in entire day and night.
-During daytime, this CO2 is utilized by the plant for photosynthesis.
-The balance of O2 and CO2 remains constant because plants take in more CO2 and also give out large amount of O2.
-During respiration they take very less O2 as compaired to when they give out O2 in photosynthesis.
+Therefore, no release of O_2 takes place.
+Respiration is a continuous process in which plants take in O_2 and give out CO_2 .
+Hence, there is a continuous release of CO_2 in entire day and night.
+During daytime, this CO_2 is utilized by the plant for photosynthesis.
+The balance of O_2 and CO_2 remains constant because plants take in more CO_2 and also give out large amount of O_2 .
+During respiration they take very less O_2 as compaired to when they give out O_2 in photosynthesis.

 - B. 1.
-Aerobic respiration - 2.
-Glycolysis in cytoplasm and Krebs cycle in mitochondria.
+Aerobic respiration - Glycolysis in cytoplasm and Krebs cycle in mitochondria.